 Luzmo pricing

-Luzmo has three pricing tiers:
+Luzmo has three pricing tiers, published in euros:

 Luzmo vs. Looker Embed